 - Do you audit your website’s speed?

 A few points above, we mentioned the Google Core Web Vitals.
 One of the essential elements of Google’s concept, together with mobile (as mentioned above) and security (as we’ll see below), is website speed.
 Prioritizing its searchers’ experience, the search engine pushes web admins to offer seamless experiences to their visitors.
 So the first step we’d suggest you take is to paste your law firm’s URL into Google’s speed checker tool and get an understanding of where you stand and what you could change.
 Based on these results, you can reevaluate some technical aspects, tweak a few things, update your hosting, or even move a step further towards looking for a new website.

 - Are you following the necessary security protocols?

 Privacy and security are potentially two of the most sought-after concepts.
 With Google announcing its plans for a “cookieless” internet and Apple creating restrictions on app tracking and data collection, an investment in security should be the obvious choice.
 From an HTTPS protocol connected to Google Core Web Vitals to your clients’ data protection, privacy and security should be among the top priorities when auditing and reconsidering your website.

 - Have you built analytics and CTA (call to action) tracking?

-What’s a website without the ability to track and understand its data, monitor the CTAs and conversions?
-The first question you’d have to ask and check if your Google Analytics is set up correctly, providing you the data you need.
-If you’ve followed one of our more recent articles, you’ll know that Google, during the 2021 Marketing Livestream, announced the new generation of analytics.
-Another aspect you should consider, as proper simultaneous implementation, will assist you in the transition.
+What’s a website without the ability to track and understand its data and monitor its CTAs and conversions?
+First, check if your Google Analytics is set up correctly and providing you the data you need.
+If you’ve followed one of our more recent articles, you’ll know that Google, during the 2021 Marketing Livestream, announced its new generation of analytics.
+Be sure to understand these as proper simultaneous implementation will assist you in the transition.
 Finally, the last part that you should look into (technically and qualitatively) is your website’s CTA tracking capabilities.